dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.3.3 =
+* added editor shortcuts and instant live preview for site title and tagline in Customizer
+* improved styling of footer navigation menu
+* changed demo links in Customizer and Theme Info

 = 1.3.2 =
 * fixed mobile menus on RTL language sites
 * moved Theme Links to Theme Options panel dropdown